Supergravity as Generalised Geometry I: Type II Theories: structures and torsion-free connections

 \section{$O(p,q)\times O(q,p)$ structures and torsion-free connections}

 We now turn to constructing the generalised analogue of the Levi--Civita connection.
 The latter is the unique torsion-free connection that preserves the $O(d)\subset\GL(d,\bbR)$ structure defined by a metric $g$.
 Here we will be interested in generalised connections that preserve an $O(p,q)\times O(q,p)\subset O(d,d)\times\bbR^+$ structure on $\tilde{F}$, where $p+q=d$.
 We will find that, in analogy to the Levi--Civita connection, it is always possible to construct torsion-free connections of this type but there is no unique choice.
+Locally this is same construction that appears in Siegel~\cite{Siegel:1993xq,Siegel:1993th} and closely related to that of~\cite{JLP}.